University honors program

 We explicitly reject bias, discrimination, and exclusion on the basis of race, color, creed, religion, national origin, gender, age, marital status, disability, public assistance status, veteran status, sexual orientation, gender identity, or gender expression.

 We all are responsible for recognizing, confronting, and addressing bias and discrimination and diligently working for positive change in support of equity and diversity.

 CEHD graduate and professional education diversity statement

 May 2, 2017, approved by CEHD Directors of Graduate Studies

 See more about the College’s commitment to diversity and inclusion.

-The School of Kinesiology encourages students to consider a study abroad program during their undergraduate or graduate studies.
-Visit the Learning Abroad Center to review the learning abroad opportunities that are tailored to Sport Management BS students, and opportunities that are tailored to Kinesiology BS students.
+Students can complete a study abroad program during their undergraduate or graduate studies.
+Visit the Learning Abroad Center to review the learning abroad opportunities that are tailored to sport management BS students, and opportunities that are tailored to kinesiology BS students.